microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Start-MgTeamScheduleTimeCardBreak.md

 		Content = "start break smaple notes"
 	}
 }
-Start-MgTeamScheduleTimeCardBreak -TeamId $teamId -TimeCardId $timeCardId -BodyParameter $params
+Start-MgBetaTeamScheduleTimeCardBreak -TeamId $teamId -TimeCardId $timeCardId -BodyParameter $params
 ```

-This example shows how to use the Start-MgTeamScheduleTimeCardBreak Cmdlet.
+This example shows how to use the Start-MgBetaTeamScheduleTimeCardBreak Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS